timjolson/qt_utils/README.md

     widgets  # collection of widgets
     qt_utils_designer_plugin.py  # plugin script for qtDesigner (install to system default with 'sudo python3 qt_utils')

+Widgets in qt_utils.widgets

+    VerticalLabel  # QLabel with rotated text
+    CollapsibleGroupBox  # QGroupbox that collapses when unchecked DictComboBox  # QComboBox that accepts a dict's or kwargs to assign userData to items

+    VerticalLine, HorizontalLine  # QFrame adjusted to match QtDesigner's line widgets VerticalTitleBar, HorizontalTitleBar  # QWidget with QLabel and indicator arrow, clickable VCollapsibleDock, HCollapsibleDock  # QDockWidget, custom clickable title bar, collapses/expands

 Subpackages